luyangtang/cracking_the_code_interview/README.md

-# cracking_the_code_interview
+# Cracking the Code Interview
 Solutions to cracking the code interview.
+Courtesy to the author of the book.

 ### Table of contents
 1. [Big O notation](./big_o_notation)